ghosind/ghosind/README.md

 I'm Chen Su, a backend software developer.

 I'm seeking a good job, and [HERE](https://github.com/ghosind/resume) is my resume.
-And I also working on my open source projects, please leave a star if you like them, thanks :smile:.
+I also working on my open-source projects, please leave a star if you like them, thanks :smile:.

 ### Languages